WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/General_Diodes/index.md

 ## Schottky Barrier Diodes

-[ON 1N5817]
+[typically just called Schottky diodes, [metal instead of the N-type layer, but same general principal]

-[metal instead of the N-type layer, but same general principal]
+[ON 1N5817 - move this to the lab]

 [illustration of a Schottky cross section]